microsoftgraph/msgraph-sample-android/Lab.md

 1. Add a class to the project that acts as the Microsoft Graph controller for the application:
     1. In the **Android** tool window, right-click the **app > java > com.microsoft.nativeo365calendarevents** and select **New > Java Class**:
     1. Name the class **MSGraphServiceController** and select **OK**.
-    1. Add the following `import` statements to the existing `import` statements:
+    1. Add the following `import` statements to the existing `package` statement:

         ```java
         import android.content.Context;